saezel/MIMS/README.md

 # Metadata Indexing & Management System (MIMS)

 MIMS is a Python desktop application for importing metadata from HTML iframe payloads into SQLite and managing the indexed records through a GUI.
+(Built for supplementing DMM.
+If you know, you know.)

 ## Clean release behavior